artainmo/DevOps/cloud/README.md

 AWS Cloud Development Kit (CDK) is a way of defining your cloud infrastructure via a familiar programming language such as javascript, python, Java.
 This code will then be compiled into a CloudFormation template.

 When deploying an application on AWS we usually follow a 3-tier architecture.
 The user connects to a load balancer that can be in multiple availability zones.
 This load balancer will forward traffic to multiple EC2 instances who are managed by an ASG.
 Those EC2 instances are usually connected to a regular database like RDS and eventually also to a fast database like ElastiCache.
 Usually when searching data, first it will be searched in the fast chached database and afterwards in the regular database.<br>
 This architecture can be reproduced automatically using AWS Elastic Beanstalk.
-Which is a developer centric view of deploying an application on AWS.
-It is a PaaS because the client only needs to provide the code.
+Which is a developer centric view of deploying and scaling an application/service on AWS.
+It is a PaaS because the client only needs to manage the applications and the data.
 It is limited to certain programming languages or Docker.
-Within Beanstalk a health agent is present on each EC2 instance and pushes metrics to CloudWatch.<br>
+Elastic Beanstalk automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring.<br>
 CloudFormation and Elastic Beanstalk are free of use, but you do pay for the resources created.

 AWS CodeDeploy automatically deploys or upgrades applications.
 It works both for EC2 instances and on-premises servers, thus it is a hybrid service.